-This year due to COVID-19 interruption during the last quarter of the year we lost a total of \$22,028 income.
+Due to the COVID-19 interruption during the last quarter of the year we have lost a total of \$22,028 income.
 The overall financial performance in terms of income and expenditure as compared to the previous financial year showed a decrease of 8.6% and an increase of 0.9% respectively.